-For Pd(100), we have also determined the adsorption probability at hydrogen coverages of one quarter and one half monolayer in a (2×2) geometry.
-In Fig. 2A, we have included two curves which are relevant if the adsorption at a precovered surface was determined by pure site-blocking.
-In that case, if adsorption only requires one empty site, then the sticking probability would be given by $S(\Theta{\rm H}) = S(0)(1 - \Theta{\rm H})$, while it would be $S(\Theta{\rm H}) = S(0)(1 - \Theta{\rm H})^2$, if two adjacent sites are required.
+For Pd(100), we have also determined the adsorption probability at hydrogen coverages of one quarter and one half monolayer in a (2 × 2) geometry.
+In Fig. 2(a), we have included two curves which are relevant if the adsorption at a precovered surface was determined by pure site blocking.
+In that case, if adsorption only requires one empty site, then the sticking probability would be given by $S(\Theta_H) =$ $S(0)(1 - \Theta_H)$, while it would be $S(\Theta_H) = S(0)(1 - \Theta_H)^2$ if two adjacent sites are required.

-As Fig. 2a demonstrates, at low and intermediate coverages the sticking probability of hydrogen is significantly larger than predicted from a simple site-blocking picture, in particular for $\Theta{\rm H} = 0.5$.
-Experimentally, qualitatively similar curves have been found for the hydrogen adsorption on precovered reactive metal surfaces [26].
-When all the substrate Pd atoms and the hydrogen overlayers atoms are kept fixed in the simulations, the sticking probability drops dramatically indicating the crucial role of the surface motion in the adsorption process at hydrogenprecovered Pd surfaces, in contrast to the clean surface (see Fig. 1B).
-A rather surprising result is, however, that due to the larger corrugation of the hydrogen-covered surface both the motion of the hydrogen atoms and the Pd atoms contribute to the high sticking probability at the precovered surfaces, as the comparison of simulations with only fixed Pd atoms and with only fixed hydrogen overlayer atoms shows.
+As Fig. 2(a) shows, at low and intermediate coverages the sticking probability of hydrogen is significantly larger than predicted from a simple site-blocking picture, in particular, for $\Theta_H = 0.5$.
+Experimentally, qualitatively similar curves have been found for the H2 adsorption on precovered reactive metal surfaces [25].
+When all the substrate Pd atoms and the H overlayer atoms are kept fixed in the simulations, the sticking probability drops dramatically indicating the crucial role of the surface motion in the adsorption process at hydrogen-precovered Pd surfaces, in contrast to the clean surface [see Fig. 1(b)].
+A rather surprising result is, however, that due to the larger corrugation of the hydrogen-covered surface both the motion of the hydrogen atoms and the Pd atoms contribute to the high sticking probability at the precovered surfaces.